stevesirois/yanc/eagle-stuffs/README.md

 # Eagle 7.2 files
-The .sch and .brd files hare are Eagle CAD schematic and PCB design files.
+The .sch and .brd files are Eagle CAD schematic and PCB design files.